thiruaadhis/autism-screening-app/README.md

 ---

-## Build Status
+## System Status

-Questionnaire engine — **AQ-10 integration complete.**
-Scoring pipeline — **live and computing.**
-Doctor Dashboard — **deployed and rendering insights.**
-Profile and history — **tracking and displaying.**
-Age-aware screening — **calibrated and influencing.**

-ML model — **next in the queue.
-The AQ-10 dataset awaits.**

-The kaiju is no longer dormant.
-It walked through Phase 1 and is now eyeing the machine learning horizon.
+All core systems are fully deployed and operational:

+* **Questionnaire Engine:** AQ-10 and ML integration complete
+* **Scoring Pipeline:** Live and computing
+* **Doctor Dashboard:** Deployed and rendering insights
+* **Profile & Appointments:** Tracking histories and managing bookings
+* **Age-Aware Screening:** Calibrated and influencing

+The system is no longer an elaborate calculator; it is fully integrated and doing real predictive math.

+The kaiju is fully operational.

 *Built with savage grind, 24/7 dedication, and zero distractions.
 Code, eat, sleep, repeat.*